- field technicians

 Mobile devices also help them improve efficiency by reducing service time.
 Informed technicians use their device to consult necessary documents and technical manuals, even when they are in areas with no network access.
 For example, Praxedo has online/offline functionality which means the technician can input data or fill our work order details with no internet connection, and the information syncs as soon as a cell signal is re-established.

-Technicians can also use the mobile app to determine whether they are carrying the required spare parts in their vehicle.
-If the parts are not in the vehicle, technicians can extend their search to check the stock status at the nearest location and reserve or order the required part.
+Field service technicians can also use the mobile app to determine whether they are carrying the required spare parts in their vehicle.
+If the parts are not in the vehicle, technicians can extend their search to check the stock status at the nearest location and reserve or order the required part, avoiding errors or technical issues with ease.
+They can also go about producing detailed service reports in a fast manner, say for installation repair.

 Empowered technicians help their companies get paid more rapidly.
 They use their mobile device to complete work order reports with easy-to-use drop-down menus and checkboxes that are configured in advance to simplify the submission process.
 They can also have customers validate the report by providing an electronic signature on-site.